barnardb/scala-invoke/README.md

 Future Work
 -----------

-- The FunctionInvoker and MethodInvoker classes aren't useful.
-They should be replaced with Function1 and Function2.

 - It should be possible to build function invokers where some parameters are manually specified.

 - It should be possible to split parameter extraction and invocation into two phases,